Wednesday, October 18, 2023

 Wye House was a house of many mirrors, of all types, that witnessed the goings on in the plantation.
 Those mirrors saw all the occupants of the house, including the enslaved.
 Weatherford notes this in several poems including "My Question For the Looking Glasses" and in "Missing Faces" The mirrors are "...forever neutral as generations dart past or pose to ponder reflections."
 The author also noticed that while the oil paintings, etchings and silhouettes remain as memorials to the Lloyds, there is nothing to remember the generations of enslaved who passed through the house.
 In Missing Faces, Weatherford writes, "Absent are the visages of my ancestors" who "hanged the Lloyds' framed conceits," While the decor endures, Weatherford writes, "...But the faces of my kin have vanished.
 Erased."
 And so through her poetry, Weatherford gives voice to some of those enslaved at Wye House, and allows us to see them through the artwork of Jeffery Boston Weatherford.

-Carole Boston Weatherford has written an engaging novel in verse about slavery in Maryland, at the state's largest slave plantation, imagining what life might have been like for her enslaved ancestors.
+Carole Boston Weatherford has written a thought-provoking novel-in-verse about slavery in Maryland, at the state's largest slave plantation, imagining what life might have been like for her enslaved ancestors.
 It's evident from the extensive Bibliography at the back of the novel, that she has done considerable historical and genealogical research.
 This research, as is often the case, leads only to more questions which Weatherford expresses in her poetry.

 What might have given more clarity to the genealogy of the author's family as she understands it to date, is a cast of characters and perhaps a family tree that outlines her connection to the Coppers.
 From the novel's poems, Weatherford reveals that her great-great-grandfather Phillip Moaney was enslaved and that his son, her great-grandfather James Henry Moaney, born in 1872, seven years after the end of the Civil War (1865) was born free.
-His father-in-law was Isaac Copper was enslaved at Wye House, and fought in the Civil War.
+His father-in-law was Isaac Copper who was enslaved at Wye House, and fought in the Civil War.
 For whatever reason, James Moaney never spoke about Isaac Copper being enslaved.
 Weatherford assumes that the practice of naming children after kin continued throughout the passing generations - a reasonable assumption given the number of Isaac Coppers in the ledgers.
+This is a custom common to many families.

-The beautiful artwork, done on scratch board adds considerably to the story, capturing the many emotions of various characters and evoking the darkness of slavery.
-The cover art is exquisite, the purple background suggesting royalty and the title in gold, as many of the enslaved came from what was known as the Gold Coast of Africa.
-Kin: Rooted In Hope is a book that asks its readers to pause and think about those that came unwillingly before, ripped from land and home, and yet persevered.
+The beautiful artwork, done on scratch board adds considerably to the story, capturing the many emotions of various characters and embodying the darkness of slavery.
+The cover art is exquisite, the purple background suggesting royalty and the title in gold, as many of the enslaved came from what was known as the Gold Coast of Africa, including many African kings.
+Kin: Rooted In Hope is a book that asks its readers to pause and think about those that came unwillingly before, ripped from land and home, and yet persevered, bringing a rich cultural to what would become America.

 Book Details: